 The Christian walk involves righteousness.
 Romans 8:4 explains God’s purpose “that the righteous requirement of the law might be fully met in us, who do not live according to the flesh but according to the Spirit.”
 When we walk by the Spirit, we “will not gratify the desires of the flesh” (Galatians 5:16).
 So the Christian walk requires saying no to the lust of the flesh.
 The Christian walk should be characterized by good works (Ephesians 2:10).

 The Christian walk involves obedience.
 The apostle John taught that we show our love for God as “we walk in obedience to his commands” (2 John 1:6; cf. John 14:15).
-There are many paths open to us as we travel through this world, but God’s commandments direct us away from the harmful paths and into the path of life (Psalm 16:11).
+There are many paths open to us as we travel through this world, but God’s commandments direct us away from the harmful paths and onto the path of life (Psalm 16:11).
 God’s Word, the Bible, is a lamp to our feet and a light to our path (Psalm 119:105).

 The Christian walk involves faith.
 Second Corinthians 5:7 teaches, “For we walk by faith, not by sight” (ESV).
 This is a foundational truth for believers.
 We live in light of eternity; we focus on unseen realities such as Jesus and the rewards of heaven.
 We live according to what God has revealed to us, rather than trust our own understanding (Proverbs 3:5–6).